nephelaiio/ansible-role-pyenv/README.md

   * Debian Jessie
   * Arch Linux

-You can test the role directrly from sources using command ` moclecule test ` Please review the [documentation](http://docs.ansible.com/ansible/galaxy.html#setup-travis-integrations) in order to add continuous integration for the role using [Travis CI](https://travis-ci.org).
-Role configuration is provided in the [Travis-CI configuration file](/travis.yml)
+You can test the role directly from sources using command ` molecule test `

+CI configuration is provided in the [Travis-CI configuration file](/travis.yml)

 License
 -------